awsdocs/macie-user-guide/doc_source/macie-cloudwatch.md

 Macie sends notifications based on CloudWatch Events for the alerts generated in both master and member Macie accounts\.
 However, only the master Macie account has access to the generated events in CloudWatch Events\.
 For more information about master and member accounts, see [Concepts and Terminology](macie-concepts.md)\.

-The [event](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html) for Macie in CloudWatch Events has the following format\.

-**Note**
+## Event Format<a name="macie-cloudwatch-event-format"></a>

-In the following example format, the fictional account ID of "111122223333" represents the ID of the master Macie account\.
+The [event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html) for Macie in CloudWatch Events has the following format\.
+The fictional account ID "111122223333" represents the ID of the master Macie account\.

 ```
 {